sheumann/smbfst/README.md

 * The SMB FST can use an Apple-specific protocol extension to improve the speed of listing directory contents, so this should be enabled if it is available on the server.

-* The SMB control panel detects servers on the local network using multicast DNS Service Discovery (mDNS-SD), so servers must support this in order to be detects.
+* The SMB control panel detects servers on the local network using multicast DNS Service Discovery (mDNS-SD), so servers must support this in order to be detected.
 You can still connect to servers that are not detected by manually entering their address.